 Schedule for improvements.
-The Director of Public Works shall develop and update a schedule and spending plan for ADA Title II Transition Plan required sidewalk rehabilitation.
+The Director of Public Works shall develop and update a schedule and short-and-long-term Work Plans for sidewalk rehabilitation required by the ADA Title II Transition Plan.
+These Work Plans will be based on anticipated budgets.

 The following table outlines a recommended spending strategy based on today's known potential funding sources.
 It uses a combination of existing bond monies from the Concrete Repair and the Street Reconstruction Bond Programs.
 In addition to monies required to repair the existing infrastructure, it is anticipated that approximately \$1M will be required to complete the condition assessment for the City limits.
 This condition assessment is recommended to be completed within the first two years of this plan.
-This plan is contingent upon availability of bond funds and approval of budgets.
+This plan is contingent upon availability of funds and approval of budgets.